 The Beacon Newspapers is a family-owned business dedicated to providing well-written, useful information of interest to people 50 and over and their families.
 The company was founded in 1989 by publisher Stuart Rosenthal and his wife, Judy, the associate publisher and president.

 Free monthly print editions of the Beacon cover the Greater Washington (D.C.) area, the Greater Baltimore (Maryland) area and Howard County (Maryland).
-A fourth edition — Fifty Plus Richmond — covering the Greater Richmond (VA), launched in January 2017.

 The Beacon’s award-winning content covers health, financial, technology, housing, travel and arts topics, as well as local events and feature stories.
 Readers of our four print editions pick up more than 200,000 copies each month at more than 2,400 distribution sites.
 We also mail copies to subscribers throughout the United States.